evertrust/horizon-ansible/README.md

 # Evertrust Horizon Collection

-The Ansible Evertrust Horizon collection includes a vaiety of Ansible content to help the utilistation of Horizon instances.
+The Ansible Evertrust Horizon collection includes a variety of Ansible content to help the utilistation of Horizon instances.

 <!-- Start requires_ansible -->
 ## Ansible version compatibility

-This collectino has been tested against following versions >= 2.11.2.
+This collection has been tested against following versions >= 2.11.2.
 <!-- End requires_ansible -->

 ## Python version compatibility